Frequently Asked Questions

 Q: Will there be a specific uniform for the volunteers?

 A: Uniforms will be provided based on the sizes you provide for us during registration.
-It will include a t-shirt, cap and string backpack.
+The uniform kit will include a t-shirt and string backpack.
 Additional uniform pieces will be available for purchase.
 The USA Games uniform must be worn to all volunteer shifts.